grpc/proposal/A72-open-telemetry-tracing.md

   * key `sequence-number` with integer value of the seq no. The seq no. indicates the order of the sent messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message sent), the same below.
-  * key named `message-size-uncompressed` if the implementation knows the message needs compression, otherwise named `message-size`, with integer value of uncompressed message size.
+  * key named `message-size`, with integer value of message size, or uncompressed message size if message needs a compression.
     The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
   * If compression needed, add key `message-size-compressed` with integer value of compressed message size.
 If this is reported as a separate event in